The Island Paradise of Caye Caulker, Belize

 Restaurants

 Not only is Caye Caulker an island paradise, but a food one as well!
-Enticing smells and al fresco beach dining options are abundant.
+Enticing smells and al fresco dining options are abundant.
 Popular Belizean dishes include curries, grilled seafood, and jerk chicken served with rice and beans.
 Sweet or savory fry jacks (deep fried dough) are a must-try breakfast staple.
-Here are my top recommendations for a mouthwatering meal.
+Below are my top recommendations for a mouthwatering meal.

 Runner Up - San Pedro

-Unfortunately Brad and I didn't jive with the atmosphere.
-The narrow streets were cramped with golf carts and nightlife was lacking.
-We soon realized there wasn't much for backpackers to do besides hang out at the Palapa Bar and Grill.
+Our first impression of Belize was San Pedro.
+Unfortunately, Brad and I didn't jive with the resort town on the island of Ambergris Caye.
+The narrow streets were cramped with golf carts and nightlife was underwhelming.
+There isn't much for backpackers to do besides hang out at the Palapa Bar and Grill.
+Overall, I could've skipped San Pedro.
+My advice is to stick with Caye Caulker if you prefer a low-key trip without the hustle and bustle.

 In a (Coco) Nut Shell

 Caye Caulker is like a box of crayons.
 Everything from the picturesque landscape to the rich cuisine bursts with color.
 We couldn't get enough of the quaint avenues, contagious energy, and warm banana bread.
+Is it possible to fall in love with such a place?
+You better Belize it!